mkdubey129/-CS50-s-Web---Final-project-python-controlled-car/README.md

 My final project for: HarvardX: CS50W.
 CS50's Web Programming with Python and JavaScript

 It is a python controlled car.

-Installed latest Raspbian , a version of linux on Raspberry Pi 3 B+ It supports python3 together with Flask and SocketIO so my web server is running physically on the car.
+Installed latest Raspbian , a version of linux on Raspberry Pi 3 B+

+It supports python3 together with Flask and SocketIO so web server is running physically on the car.

 Server is visible across the local network for other machines.
 Access to website on port :5000.